MicrosoftDocs/sysinternals/sysinternals/downloads/sysmon.md

 This event is generated when Sysmon detects and blocks the creation of executable files.

+### Event ID 28: FileBlockShredding

+This event is generated when Sysmon detects and blocks file shredding from tools such as [SDelete](sdelete.md).

 ### Event ID 255: Error

 This event is generated when an error occurred within Sysmon.
 They can